Why is it that some businesses struggle to recruit and others have hundreds of applicants for every job?

 When they do, the result is the creation of a ‘virtuous circle’.
 Engaged employees create an authentic brand (and a better customer experience), an authentic brand attracts devoted customers, and devoted customers inspire employees to build a better brand.
 As the report also indicates, when organisations successfully engage both customers and employees, they experience a 240% boost in performance-related business outcomes.

-So what are some of the key elements to engagement?
+So what are some of the key elements of engagement?

 An ambitious vision of what the brand will become is a powerful tool to inspire a team.
 Just as a ladder needs rungs, a vision needs tangible milestones.
 Financial benchmarks may be important to management but are not part of a brand vision.
 Focus on other goals such as “We will be successful when… we get a thousand followers… we open our 100th outlet… we become the industry standard…”